Education, News, and Information

 Are Mizutani Scissors made in Japan?

 Yes.
-Hikari, B-mac aside, we are one of the only scissor companies that have a factory in Japan.
+Hikari, B-mac aside, we are one of the only scissor companies in North America that have a factory in Japan.
 Our tools are made in the hands of master craftsmen who are disciplined in a very long history of working with raw metals and steel (Since 1921).

 How do you know if a scissor is made in Japan?

 That’s simple, look for a stamp that reads “Made in Japan”.
+And no, a stamp that reads “Japan” does not mean the same as Made in Japan.
 You could also ask a rep from any shear brand to provide a business address located in Japan.

 Do you offer a payment plan?